ZONTA CLUB OF WARREN

 Women Who Make A Difference

-Each woman was given a yellow rose – a symbol of International Zonta, a certificate recognizing their accomplishments, and a contribution to their chosen charity in their honor.
+Each woman receives a yellow rose – a symbol of International Zonta, a certificate recognizing their accomplishments, and a contribution to their chosen charity in their honor.

 Picture